All

 It may not be the cheapest but it is great training for the juniors in how to cement a stem in exactly the same way as a total hip.

-the pts do well out of it too, we feel, with regard to functional outcomes and return to home and the last but one national hip fracture data base report had us at the top of the pile of 180 trusts for length of stay (several days under the average).
+the pts do well out of it too, we feel, with regard to functional outcomes and return to home and the last but one national hip fracture data base report had us at the top of

 Easy revision if need be too, as stated.